iilab/openmentoring-content/en/topics/understand-2-security/5-your-colleagues/1-1-intro.md

 source:
 ---

-Learn about security practices for your colleagues.
+Learn about how to talk about security with your colleagues.